 -Psalms 127:3-5 NIV

-Let’s suppose that opinionated person was right and I followed her advice.
-I wouldn’t have had my son Eythan, who was my fifth child.
+When I was pregnant with my son Eythan, who was my fifth child.
+We received a lot of eyebrow-raising and opinions on the size of family we should have.
 Eythan is a hardworking citizen and is also happily married to his new bride Jazmin.
 He gives Jazmin her IV treatments each week for cancer and their story has touched many peoples hearts.
 They are both just twenty years old.
-Read about their love story: HERE
+I wouldn’t trade him or any of my other four kids in for a million bucks if it was offered to me.

 Jazmin and her parents will tell you they are thankful our fifth child was born.
 God had a special and unique purpose for his life.
 If we didn’t have Eythan, we wouldn’t have had Jazmin come into our lives either, and I can’t imagine being without either of them.